Typhoon aims to be minimal and secure. We're running it ourselves after all.

 - Define network policies for your namespaces

-Typhoon uses upstream container images and binaries.
-We do not currently distribute materials of our own.
+Typhoon uses upstream container images (where possible) and upstream binaries.

 If you find security issues, please email dghubble at gmail.
 If the issue lies in upstream Kubernetes, please inform upstream Kubernetes as well.